TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

-Table~\ref{tab:summclus} presents, for each cluster, the percentage of videos belonging to it, as well as the average number of views, average change rate\footnote{Defined by the average of $p_{d,i+1} - p_{d,i}$ for each video $d$ represented by vector $ \mathbf{s}_d = <p_{d,1}, p_{d,2}, \cdots, p_{d,n}>$.}, and average fraction of views at the peak time window of these videos.
-Note that cluster $D_0$ consists of videos that remain popular over time, as indicated by the large positive change rates, shown in Table \ref{tab:summclus}.
+Table~\ref{tab:summclus} presents, for each class, the percentage of videos belonging to it, as well as the average number of views, average change rate\footnote{Defined by the average of $p_{d,i+1} - p_{d,i}$ for each video $d$ represented by vector $ \mathbf{s}_d = <p_{d,1}, p_{d,2}, \cdots, p_{d,n}>$.}, and average fraction of views at the peak time window of these videos.
+Note that class $D_0$ consists of videos that remain popular over time, as indicated by the large positive change rates, shown in Table \ref{tab:summclus}.
 This behavior is specially strong in the Top dataset, with an average change rate of 1,112 views per window, which corresponds to roughly a week (Table \ref{tab:data}).
 Those videos also have no significant popularity peak, as the average fraction of views in the peak window is very small (Table \ref{tab:summclus}).
-The other three clusters are predominantly defined by a single popularity peak, and are distinguished by the rate of decline after the peak: it is slower in $D_1$, faster in $D_2$, and very sharp in $D_3$.
-These clusters also exhibit very small change rates, indicating stability after the peak.
+The other three classes are predominantly defined by a single popularity peak, and are distinguished by the rate of decline after the peak: it is slower in $D_1$, faster in $D_2$, and very sharp in $D_3$.
+These classes also exhibit very small change rates, indicating stability after the peak.

-We also measured the distribution of different types of referrers and video categories across clusters in each dataset.
-Under a Chi-square test with significance of $.01$, we found that the distribution differs from that computed for the aggregation of all clusters, implying that these features are somewhat correlated with the clusters, and motivating their use to improve trend classification.
+We also measured the distribution of different types of referrers and video categories across classes in each dataset.
+Under a Chi-square test with significance of $.01$, we found that the distribution differs from that computed for the aggregation of all classes, implying that these features are somewhat correlated with the class, and motivating their use to improve trend classification.